Each year AMTA hosts two Master Classes:

 Each teacher may submit up to 3 students in priority ranking and will be notified if there is sufficient time for more than one student per studio to participate.
 AMTA members who do not enter a student are encouraged to participate as observers.

-There is a $20 fee for all performers and a $10 fee for all participating teachers.
+There is a $20 fee for participating student performers and a $10 fee for participating teachers.
 There is no fee for observers.

 - Sunday, February 5 (2:00 pm): Intermediate master class (clinician TBA)